cms-tau-pog/TauIDSFs/README.md

 # Tau ID scale factors

-This repository contains the recommended scale factors for several tau discriminators, and tools to read them.
+This repository contains the recommended scale factors (SFs) for several tau discriminators, and tools to read them.
 More detailed recommendations can be found on this TWiki page: https://twiki.cern.ch/twiki/bin/viewauth/CMS/TauIDRecommendationForRun2

-## Installation
+## Installation of the tool

-To install the tool for reading the tau ID scale factors, do
+To install the tool for reading the tau ID SFs, do
 ```
 export SCRAM_ARCH=slc6_amd64_gcc700 # for CMSSW_10_3_3, check "scram list"
 CMSSW_BASE=CMSSW_10_3_3             # or whichever release you desire